yanngdev/armory-leap/README.md

 Uses websockets to get data from the device.

 - Natively binds to the websocket when played in Browser.
 - Needs a python script that writes the json in a file when played in Krom (included).
 May impact performances.
+[Currently only works on MacOS, crash on Windows]

 ![Screenshot](https://raw.github.com/yulbryn/armory-leap/master/screenshot.jpg)